VermontDepartmentOfHealth/docgov/posts/SQL-Query-Intro.md

 * Right-Click -> Copy With Headers
   * Will copy selected data and include Column Names as they appear in the header.
 * Right-Click -> Open in Excel
-  * Open the selected results in Excel
+  * Open the selected results in Excel (Not shown in below GIF)
 * Right-Click -> Save As
   * Export to a `.CSV` file.